 4. Traditional garage sales – Collectors will always visit yard sales in hopes of finding their “dream hauls.”
 If you’re preparing for a yard sale anyway, sell VHS tapes with your other stuff too.
 The difference now is that you’re armed with knowledge about every VHS tape on your collection, so when someone tries to buy a one-of-a-kind VHS tape, you know there’s a potential to negotiate the price.

 Know that if you sell VHS tapes with a price tag set in stone, you’d probably be disappointed.

-As you’d quickly discover, the world of collecting is a bit tricky when it comes to placing value or price on things.
+As you’ll quickly discover, the world of collecting is a bit tricky when it comes to placing value or price on things.

 The demand for a particular title is usually the most important factor when determining if VHS tapes are valuable or not.
 A horror movie fan would definitely price a B-movie thriller film higher than someone who collects music VHS tapes.

 Hopefully, with this guide above, you’ll decide whether it’s best to junk, sell or collect the VHS tapes you have in hand.

 And if you’re looking to sell other things to make money, such as your old phone, your wedding dress, or your collection of Pokémon cards, there’s always a market for absolutely anything you want to sell.